 This function is meant for accelerated CCM encryption or decryption.
 It processes the entire packet in one call.
-Note that the setup() function will not be called prior to this.
-This function must handle scheduling the key provided on its own.
+You can optimize the work flow somewhat by allowing the caller to call the setup() function first to schedule the key if your accelerator cannot do the key schedule on the fly (for instance).
+This function MUST support both key passing methods.